neoxygen/neo4j-neogen/README.md

 The library is in its early stage, pushed on Github to have feedbacks or requirements for other people using Neo4j with PHP.

+A lot of work is currently done in order to have a start point, so changes are very likely to happen until the 1.0 version is released.

 ### Usage

 #### Download the library :